Spacelocust/cleancode-sveltekit/README.md

 ## Using a different API

+> [!WARNING]
+> The API expects a session cookie to be set for all endpoints, except for the login endpoint.
+You need to login at `/api/login` and make sure your other requests include the session cookie set from the login response.

 To change the API used by the project, you can change the `API_HOST_PREFIX` variable in a new `.env.local` file.
 By default, the API used is the project's API (`/api`).